 This example clearly shows that by placing the shower in the background, we make the small room seem twice as large.
 We even gain enough square feet for maneuverability.

-The arrangement of fixtures in small master bathroom layout also alters the perception of space.
+The arrangement of fixtures in a small bathroom layout also alters the perception of space.

 If instead of a standard bathtub with a shower, we use the same area for a chic showering area – conveniently bounded by a bathroom screen – the bathroom’s geometry becomes substantially simpler.
 This boosts the orderliness and attractiveness of your small bathroom layout even more.

 4. Leveraging transparencies

 When choosing how you’d like to separate the shower area from the rest of the bathroom, a clear glass shower enclosure is a much better bet than frosted glass or a shower curtain.
 That way, the eye can perceive the entirety of the bathroom.
-Keep in mind that even when the shower isn’t in use, it can still add to the sense of light and spaciousness.Now that we have covered the four basic pillars for designing small bathroom layouts, let’s take a look at their various distributions.
+Keep in mind that even when the shower isn’t in use, it can still add to the sense of light and spaciousness.Now that we have covered the four basic pillars for designing a small bathroom layout, let’s take a look at its various distributions.